SuhyunKimm/Milestone1_Group001/Software Design Document.md

 #### 3.2.1 Functions
-List all key functions within the software.
-For each function, provide:
-- Description: Brief explanation of the function’s purpose.
-- Input Parameters: List parameters, their data types, and their use.
-- Return Value: Describe what the function returns.
-- Side Effects: Note any side effects, such as changes to global variables or data passed by reference.

-searchFood
+1. Search Food
-Description : This function takes the name of the food as string as an input and the data.
+- Description :This function takes the name of the food as string as an input and the data.
 It searches the row that has a matching food name and returns the row.
 If nothing is found, it returns False.
-Input Parameters : food_name(str), data(dataFrame)
+- Input Parameters : food_name(str), data(dataFrame)
-Return Value : the row of the matching food
+- Return Value : the row of the matching food
-Side Effects : No side effects getNutrientInfo
+- Side Effects : No side effects
+2. getNutrientInfo
-Description : This function takes dataFrame type of data (one row) and separates the nutrients name and nutrients value into the lists.
+- Description : This function takes dataFrame type of data (one row) and separates the nutrients name and nutrients value into the lists.
-Input parameters : data(dataFrame)
+- Input parameters : data(dataFrame)
-Return Value : nutrients_name(list), nutrients_values(list)
+- Return Value : nutrients_name(list), nutrients_values(list)
-Side Effects : No side effects displayChart
+- Side Effects : No side effects
+3. displayChart
-Description :This function takes the value input and displays the chart based on the user's input (1 for pie chart, 2 for bar chart).
+- Description :This function takes the value input and displays the chart based on the user's input (1 for pie chart, 2 for bar chart).
 If the amount of nutrients is less than 5%, they are combined into the ‘others’ category.
-Input parameters : graphOption(int), data(dataFrame)
+- Input parameters : graphOption(int), data(dataFrame)
-Return Value : Return nothing
+- Return Value : Return nothing
-Side Effects : No side effects rangeFilterFood
+- Side Effects : No side effects
+4. rangeFilterFood
-Description: This function takes the name of the nutrient, min and max value of the nutrition as inputs.
+- Description: This function takes the name of the nutrient, min and max value of the nutrition as inputs.
 It then searches for the food name and returns a list of food names, and name of the nutrient selected with its value that matches the range.
 If nothing is found, it returns False.
-Input parameters: nutrient(str), min_value(float), max_value(float), data(dataFrame)
+- Input parameters: nutrient(str), min_value(float), max_value(float), data(dataFrame)
-Return Value : the set of rows of the filtered food (dataFrame type) Side Effects : No side effects displayList
+- Return Value : the set of rows of the filtered food (dataFrame type)
+- Side Effects : No side effects
+5. displayList
-Description : This function takes in rows of filtered food as inputs, it then makes a list of food names.
+- Description : This function takes in rows of filtered food as inputs, it then makes a list of food names.
-Input parameters : data(dataFrame)
+- Input parameters : data(dataFrame)
-Return Value : Return nothing
+- Return Value : Return nothing
-Side Effects : No side effects levelFilterFood
+- Side Effects : No side effects
+6. levelFilterFood
-Description: This function takes in the nutrition name and its level as a string (e.g., ‘Low’, ‘Mid’, or ‘High’).
+- Description: This function takes in the nutrition name and its level as a string (e.g., ‘Low’, ‘Mid’, or ‘High’).
 It then sorts those values in ascending order.
-Input parameters : level(str), nutrient(str), data(dataFrame)
+- Input parameters : level(str), nutrient(str), data(dataFrame)
-Return Value: the set of rows of the filtered food (dataFrame type) Side Effects: No side effects updateDailyIntake
+- Return Value: the set of rows of the filtered food (dataFrame type)
+- Side Effects: No side effects
+7. updateDailyIntake
-Description: This function takes in the nutrient value and updates then returns the updated nutrient value.
+- Description: This function takes in the nutrient value and updates then returns the updated nutrient value.
-Input Parameter : nutrient_value(float), intake_nutrient(float)
+- Input Parameter : nutrient_value(float), intake_nutrient(float)
-Return Values: updated_nutrient_value(float)
+- Return Values: updated_nutrient_value(float)
-Side Effects: No side effects
+- Side Effects: No side effects